FlawlessPT/yellow-project/README.md

 ### Pipelines

-You may not want to use the default pipelines here.
+You may not want to use the default pipelines defined in this repository.
 If that is the case remove **bitbucket-pipelines.yml** or adapt steps as you need.
-Below there is a **Pipelines and deployment** section explaining it in detail.
+Below there is a **Pipelines** section explaining it in detail.

 # Detailed Overview